-It’s January yet again which, for many moms, means a month of setting new goals, intentions, and resolutions for the New Year.
-If you’re looking to focus on something other than fitness, skincare, or career aspirations over the next 12 months, the start of the next year (and a new decade!) can be a great time to get your home organized.
-After all, a tidy home can not only lead to organizational harmony for your space and family but also help with mental clarity — and who doesn’t need more of that?!
+It’s January yet again, which, for many moms, means a month of setting new goals, intentions, and resolutions for the New Year.
+If you’re looking to focus on something other than fitness, skincare, or career aspirations over the next 12 months, the start of the next year (goodbye, 2020!) can be a great time to get your home organized.
+After all, a tidy home can not only lead to organizational harmony for your space and family but also help with mental clarity—and who doesn’t need more of that?!

-If finding a few spare minutes here and there seems too difficult to start getting your home organized, Birkinbine notes it can be helpful to specifically block some time on your personal or family calendar to tidy by yourself, with your kids (or mom friends!), or even with a professional organizer if your project warrants extra help.
+If finding a few spare minutes here and there seems too difficult to start getting your home organized, Birkinbine notes it can be helpful to specifically block some time on your personal or family calendar to tidy by yourself, with your kids, or even with a professional organizer (many are working virtually or safely in-person) if your project warrants extra help.

-Overall, she emphasizes the key to organizing is simply finding a realistic and accessible place for everything in your home — something that can be especially difficult after the influx of new items that comes during and after the holiday season.
-Thankfully, Birkinbine explains the best way to clean out holiday decor and incorporate new clothes, toys, and more into your home come the New Year.
+Overall, she emphasizes the key to organizing is simply finding a realistic and accessible place for everything in your home—something that can be especially difficult after the influx of new items that comes during the holiday season.
+Thankfully, Birkinbine explains below the best ways to clean out holiday decor and incorporate new clothes, toys, and more into your home come the New Year.

-Read on for Birkinbine’s expert tips for getting you and your family organized in 2020 and shop some of The Everymom’s favorite organizational products!
+Read on for Birkinbine’s expert tips for getting you and your family organized in 2021 and shop some of The Everymom’s favorite organizational products.

 1. Purge holiday decor when you take it down

-If you’re also looking to update your storage options for festive decor, Birkinbine suggests investing in items including ornament boxes, tree bags or bins, outdoor lights holders, wreath cases, and wrapping paper totes to ensure your stuff stays in tip-top shape until next year.
+If you’re also looking to update your storage options for festive decor, Birkinbine suggests investing in items including ornament boxes, a tree storage bag, outdoor lights holders, wreath cases, and wrapping paper totes to ensure your stuff stays in tip-top shape until next year.
 And remember to label, label, label!

 2. Weed out old items while putting new presents away